E-Invoicing in Germany 2027: Obligations, Timeline, Format & Examples

 5. Customer/supplier portals (must allow downloading the structured file)

-E-Invoice Archiving and Retention in Germany (GoBD)
+E-Invoice Archiving and Retention under GoBD Standards in Germany

 Germany requires e-invoices to be archived under GoBD rules in their original electronic format.